HolmCookedCode/MetalHeads/Wiki/NPCs/Lil Big Joey.md

 Known as Lil' Big Joey.
-Owner of [[Joe's Tavern]].
+Owner of [[Joey's Tavern]].
 Real name is Joe Hooper.

 The tavern isn't doing well.
 He believes on helping those he can over running a successful business.
 He's probably given out too many meals.
 Joey is a giant of a man that just wants to be loved.
 This is what gives him the name lil big Joey.